dhollenbeck/principles/README.md

 Software engineering principles which have served me very well.

 ## Reduce costs
 Our engineering time is the most expensive resource we spend and it is governed by system complexity.
 One hour of engineering time is equal to leasing a server for three plus months.
+If it saves you time to add a server, then just add the server.

 ## Make all future work easier
 Do work that makes all future easier.
 Sometimes this means the immediate work will take longer, but will pay dividends in the future.